viperfan91/Syphon/ReadMe.md

 Things to do:
 =============
-1. Speed up the quality check process.
-2. Grab video Title and display upon loading to make the process a little for professional.
+1. Grab video Title and display upon loading to make the process a little for professional.

 Things Completed:
 =================